Spend a life changing semester in Thailand

 • Historical Exploration: Study temple architecture and murals, participate in workshops on traditional handicrafts like silverwork and weaving, and engage with contemporary street art scenes.

-• Culinary Immersion: Learn the intricacies of Thai cuisine through hands-on cooking classes, explore bustling street food markets, and understand the cultural significance of culinary arts.
+• Culinary Immersion: Learn the intricacies of Thai and other cuisine through hands-on cooking classes, explore bustling street food markets, and understand the cultural significance of culinary arts.

 • Active Engagement: Explore the ancient city of Chiang Mai, hike the surrounding mountains and explore stunning waterfalls.